 Elastic Modulus: No data available

 Crushing Strength: No data available

 Shrinkage: No data available

 Color/Appearance: Amazon Rosewood tends to be an orange or reddish brown, with darker contrasting streaks.
 Lighter yellowish sapwood is clearly demarcated from heartwood.
 Overall, Amazon Rosewood bears a close resemblance to Brazilian Rosewood, both on the facegrain and also the endgrain.

 Grain/Texture: Amazon Rosewood has uniform, medium texture with open pores.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; mineral deposits present; growth rings indistinct; rays not visible without lens; parenchyma banded (seemingly marginal), apotracheal parenchyma diffuse-in-aggregates, paratracheal parenchyma vasicentric and aliform.
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood deposits present (both amber and dark brown); narrow rays not visible without lens spacing fairly close; parenchyma diffuse-in-aggregates, banded, vasicentric, unilateral, and aliform.

 Rot Resistance: No data available, though being a dense rosewood, it’s most likely very durable.

 Workability: Amazon Rosewood can be fairly difficult to work on account of its density, which is very close to that of Cocobolo.
 (It also needs to be glued with care—as do most other true rosewoods.)
 Amazon Rosewood turns and finishes well, and can be polished to a high natural luster.

 Odor: Amazon Rosewood has a distinct, rosewood-like scent while being worked.